Claymore (manga): Manga

 On July 18, 2006, Viz Media announced the serialization of the Claymore manga in North America in its Shonen Jump manga anthology.
 Viz released the first volume of the series on April 4, 2006, and the last volume on October 6, 2015.

 Anime

-An animated TV series adaptation of the manga produced by Nippon Television, D.N.
-Dream Partners, Avex Entertainment and Madhouse aired from April 4 to September 26, 2007 in Japan.
-The anime is directed by Hiroyuki Tanaka, with Yasuko Kobayashi handling series composition, Takahiro Umehara designing the characters and Masanori Takumi composing the music.
-It adapts the first eleven volumes of its source material over the first 24 episodes, then uses an alternate ending for its final two episodes.
+A 26-episode anime television series adaptation, produced by Nippon Television, D.N.
+Dream Partners, Avex Entertainment, and Madhouse, was broadcast on Nippon TV from April 4 to September 26, 2007.
+It was directed by Hiroyuki Tanaka, with Yasuko Kobayashi handling series composition, Takahiro Umehara designing the characters, and Masa Takumi composing the music.
+Avex collected its episodes on nine DVDs (labeled as "Chapters"), released from July 25, 2007 to March 26, 2008.